 Smelling the aroma in the dark Divinity School coffee shop, the promise of a caffeine boost to get you through one more chapter or verse.

-Feeling the cold swipe at your cheeks during your brisk walk to the Reg (is it always this far?), keeping your head down to avoid the wind.
+Feeling the cold swipe at your cheeks during your brisk walk to the Reynolds Club (is it always this far?), keeping your head down to avoid the wind.

 Feeling the grass under your feet on the first nice day of the year, when the whole world decides to eat their lunch, toss a Frisbee, or take a nap alfresco.